 The NS tax department is the consultant and coordinator to the NS Board of Directors, its subsidiaries and the Dutch tax authorities in the Netherlands for all tax affairs.

 Furthermore, the tax department acts as the contact point for the tax affairs towards other internal and external stakeholders.
 Outside the Netherlands, the contacts of the tax department with the tax authorities are through the local subsidiaries.
-The tax department regularly uses external tax consultants in order to get a second opinion on important tax questions, make use of specialised knowledge, get a better understanding of new tax legislation and receive assistance in setting up and amending tax management processes.
+The tax department reports to the Chief Financial Officer of NS.
+The tax department regularly uses external tax consultants in order to get a second opinion on important tax questions, make use of specialized knowledge, get a better understanding of new tax legislation and receive assistance in setting up and amending tax management processes.

 Tax risk management and risk appetite